 3. Plan the activities.
 Alternate between down time to just chat, swim, walk, or exercise, and structured, focused time where you have presenters.

 4. Use your own moms as presenters/speakers and musicians!
-This where moms get to bring their own genius.
+This is where moms get to bring their own genius.
 I got to present twice, once on my health journey, and once on the power of mother mentoring.
 We had another mom talk about health, and then one about music and another about her journey of homeschooling.
 I also volunteered to sing a song!
 I am getting brave in my old age!

 5. Discuss a book that you have read together.
 We discussed the book pictured below by podcaster Sarah Mackenzie.